FlyPython/Fp/README.md

 # Fp
-Paly with code,play with python.
+Paly with code,play with python,play with java.